kremalicious/portfolio/README.md

 Test suite is setup with [Jest](https://jestjs.io) and [react-testing-library](https://github.com/kentcdodds/react-testing-library).

-To run all tests, including all linting tests:
+To run all tests, including type checking and linting of all files:

 ```bash
 npm test
 ```

 Most test files live beside the respective component.
-Testing setup, fixtures, and mocks can be found in the `./tests/` folder.
+Testing setup, fixtures, and mocks can be found in the `tests/` folder.

 ### 🎈 Add a new project